Honeywell Gent: Sounder Tones

-High Power Loop Cards
+EN54 Compliant Loop Cards

 In 2014, after the release of the High Power VAD S-Cubed and S-Quad devices, Gent released a more powerful loop card that was capable of taking advantage of the full power of these devices.
 However, despite using the same Gent 2317 protocol, compatibility with some devices, such as earlier S-Quad sounder detectors and 34000 detectors, is limited, and in some cases, such as with some 3400 and 34000 devices, is not available at all.
 Power output to newer devices is also limited if older S-Quad, S-Cubed, and 34000 devices are used on the same loop.
+EN54 Complaint loop cards are required for S-Quad Self-Test Detectors.
 A list of compatible devices is available below:

 The new Loop Card software is not available in BS protocol therefore the new card is not compatible with 3400 panels and any BS protocol Vigilon (or 34000 export) panels.

+If older devices, such as earlier S-Quad and S-Cubed sounder and sounder strobe devices are on the loop, the loop cannot run in high power mode at 800ma, but these devices can still support a 2 km total loop span, where as older devices, such as the 3400, 32000, 34000 etc detectors and sounders cannot run on a loop with a total span longer than 1 km, meaning the loop card operates at the same power rate and maximum distance as the regular, non-EN54 compliant loop card.

+S-Quad Self-Test devices require an EN54 compliant loop card to be installed, and require a Vigilon Plus or Compact Plus panel for the Self-Test and CLSS features to work.

 Conventional Fire Systems

 Since the late 20th century, Gent has continued to build upon its conventional offering.
-Conventional products released by Gent include the Xenex control panels,C3 conventional sounders, which were available with voice, and the 17800 detector range (consisting of the 17830 Ionisation Smoke Detector, 17840 Optical Smoke Detector, 17850 Fixed Rate Heat Detector, 17860 Rate of Rise Heat Detector, and 17870 High Heat Detector).
+Conventional products released by Gent include the Xenex control panels, C3 conventional sounders, which were available with voice, and the 17800 detector range (consisting of the 17830 Ionisation Smoke Detector, 17840 Optical Smoke Detector, 17850 Fixed Rate Heat Detector, 17860 Rate of Rise Heat Detector, and 17870 High Heat Detector).
 The C3 range was never re-released with an EN54 VAD, unlike its S3 counterpart, instead being discontinued.
 Later Gent conventional systems used KAC call points as well as KAC ENscape sounders, replacing the 1195 call point design and C3 range of conventional sounders.
 EN54 compliant glass with a white background was also made available to replace the non-compliant transparent design on both conventional and addressable systems.

 The latest range of conventional detectors is the ES Detect range which replaced the previous VISION detectors.
 The ES Detect range has a similar appearance to the addressable S-Quad, and the same detection technology as the Plexus detector series.